wellcomecollection/identity/README.md

 The canonical store of user information is **Sierra**, our library management system.

 We put **Auth0** in front of Sierra, which provides an additional layer of control and security.
-We use some pieces of Auth0 as-is or with light customisation (e.g. the login page); in other places we can inject our own code into the Auth0 flow (e.g. to push any changes to user data back into Sierra).
+We use some pieces of Auth0 as-is or with light customisation (e.g. the login page); in other places we run our own code inside Auth0 (e.g. to push any changes to user data back into Sierra).

 Our services don't interact with Auth0 or Sierra directly; instead they use the **identity API**.
 This includes APIs for retrieving user data, updating personal details, changing passwords, and so on.